 Common reasons for initial denial

 Just because your claim was denied does not mean you are not eligible for disability benefits.
-As noted above, the VA commonly makes errors in its determinations.
-The denial can be a combination of not analyzing the facts of your case correctly.
+As noted above, the VA commonly makes errors in its determinations, by not applying the facts of your case correctly.
 Mistaken denials can also result from the DVA misplacing documents from your file.
 An independent review of documents at a VA regional office found hundreds of evidentiary documents from claimants files had mistakenly been put in the shredding pile.

 - Not enough medical evidence to support your disability;